 Python

-Now that we have a schema instance is in the database, we can connect to the database in Python.
+Once a schema instance is in the database, we can connect to the database in Python.
 There are several ways to do this.
-It is also likely possible to connect the overall database in Python and create the schema instance there instead of MySQL Workbench, so if you are more familiar with that approach, go for it.
+It is also possible to connect the overall database in Python and create the schema instance there instead of MySQL Workbench, so if you are more familiar with that approach, go for it.

-The way we often connect to the database in Python is through the mysql.connector package.
+The way we connect to the database in Python is through the mysql.connector package.
 In Python, you can simply run “import mysql.connector”, which you may need to install into your environment if you do not already have the package installed.
 We can then connect to our database with just a few lines of code.
 This is going to be very similar to how we connected to the database from the MySQL Workbench.
 The code is as follows: